vasilevp/vasilevp.github.io/pages/cv.md

   #### Responsibilities:
   - Built a product conforming to the OSB API _almost_ from the ground up as the main developer
-  - Took major part in product design
+  - Took a major part in product design
   - Directly assisted corporate clients with the product, including support calls & incident recovery on multiple occasions
   - Contributed enhancements & bug fixes to dependencies during development
   - Assisted with test automation, CI/CD